spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-customer-account-management-agent-assist-feature.md

 1. Log in as an agent.
 2. Log in as a customer.
-3. Ensure that the agent's session data in storage is created / updated:
+3. Ensure that the agent's session data in storage is created or updated:
-    - If session data is store in Redis, ensure that the following Redis key exists and contains data:
+    - If session data is stored in Redis, ensure that the following Redis key exists and contains data:
       `{% raw %}{{{% endraw %}agent_id{% raw %}}}{% endraw %}:agent:entity`
-    - If session data is store in a file, ensure that a file in the following path exists and contains data:
+    - If session data is stored in a file, ensure that a file in the following path exists and contains data:
       `data/session/session:agent:{% raw %}{{{% endraw %}agent_id{% raw %}}}{% endraw %}`

 {% endinfo_block %}